 It’s not often you get an unspoiled natural wonderland in the heart of a city, but Denmark Hill Conservation Reserve in Ipswich Central is an idyllic environmental gem.
 Once you descend the walking tracks amid huge native trees, you completely forget that you’re just a few minutes away from the city’s main streets.
 It’s a popular place for bird watchers, with owls, kookaburras, wrens, finches and others making their homes there.

-Just head up to the white water tower on Denmark Hill overlooking the Central Business District and you’ll find this hideaway for nature lovers.
-You can take the five-storey staircase to the top of the tower first for a spectacular vista then have your choice of walking circuits that range from 200 to 800 metres.
-It’s a relaxing walk down to the picnic area where you venture into Triassic Park, complete with a Stegosaurus structure protecting the dinosaur footprints and fossil displays that have been found there.
+Just head up to Denmark Hill overlooking the Central Business District, and you’ll find this hideaway for nature lovers.
+You will have your choice of walking circuits that range from 200 to 800 metres.
+It’s a relaxing walk down to a children’s play area with barbecues and picnic tables.

 Like many other attractions in Ipswich, Denmark Hill Conservation Reserve has a prolific history.
 Established as a reserve in the 1880s, it sits above closed-off mine tunnels, with part of the walking trails following the former coal-skip tramway.

 Please note that public access to the water tower has been closed indefinitely by Queensland Urban Utilities.